ceres-solver/ceres-solver/docs/source/numerical_derivatives.rst

 ===============

-Numeric differentiation should be used when you cannot compute the derivatives either analytically or using automatic differention.
+Numeric differentiation should be used when you cannot compute the derivatives either analytically or using automatic differentiation.
 This is usually the case when you are calling an external library or function whose analytic form you do not know or even if you do, you are not in a position to re-write it in a manner required to use